YO3BN/uOS/src/lib/Readme.txt

-This folder contains files with generic source code used outside of the kernel.
+This folder contains files with common, repetitive source code used \
+outside of the kernel.
 The code here should be arch. independent.